yellobyte/SoapESP32/README.md

 1) Name of title, ascending (default) --> sort criteria: **"+dc:title"**
 2) Name of title, descending --> sort criteria: **"-dc:title"**

-I don't claim above list of search/sort criterias to be complete.
-However, those were the ones I needed and I haven't bothered to look for more.
+Above list of standardized search/sort criterias is far from being complete.
+However, those were the ones I needed/tested and I haven't bothered to try any other.

+File _SoapESP32.h_ provides a few predefined search/sort criterias as used in the software examples.
+You can of course pass any other criteria(s) to function **_searchServer()_** you want to give a try.
+Some servers I tested have answered with _500 Internal Server Error_ and others with a simple browse reply to unknown/unaccepted search requests or search criterias.

-The provided example sketches _SearchServerExample.....ino_ and the accompanying log files _SearchServerExample...log_ demonstrate the usage of the search function **_searchServer()_**.
-The function simply sends a search request (containing up to two search criterias) to the media server and waits for the server to reply with a list of matching items.
+The provided example sketches _SearchServerExample.....ino_ and the accompanying log files _SearchServerExample...log_ demonstrate the usage of function _searchServer()_.
+The function simply sends a search request (containing up to two search criterias and an optional sort criteria) to the targeted media server and waits for the server to reply with a list of matching items.

 Just to give you a better idea, running example _SearchServerExample1_WiFi.ino_ in my home network and searching for all files/folders whose title contains the string "words" (search criteria: **dc:title contains "words"**) produced the following slightly stripped-down result:
 ```c